KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 0. This module is outdated: Deprecated.
 API no longer works.
 Depends on deprecated module.
 Not recommended installation instructions (globally).
 Use module <strong>MMM-stib2</strong> instead.
 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `stib.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `stib.js`: Replace it with `MagicMirror²`.
-5. Deprecated: Found `require('request')` in file `stibFetcher.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require('request')` in file `stibFetcher.js`: Replace it with built-in fetch.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Typo: Found `Magic Mirror` in file `stib.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `stib.js`: Replace it with `MagicMirror²`.
-8. Deprecated: Found `require('request')` in file `stibFetcher.js`: Replace it with built-in fetch.
+9. Deprecated: Found `require('request')` in file `stibFetcher.js`: Replace it with built-in fetch.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-10. The branch name is 'master'.
+11. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-stib2 by bendardenne](https://github.com/bendardenne/MMM-stib2)